Yacht Charter in Nelsons Dockyard

 Many on a Nelson's Dockyard boat rental choose not to leave Antigua.
 Given there is so much to do and enjoy on this beautiful and fun island, a seven day luxury yacht charter will offer plenty to do.

-If your idea of a Caribbean sailing holiday is to island hop, then island hop to Green Island just to the SE of English Harbour.
+If your idea of a Caribbean sailing vacation is to island hop, then island hop to Green Island just to the SE of English Harbour.
 This is a quiet desert island with coral reefs and almost total privacy being only accessible by boat.
 For those who love hidden beaches, on the mainland Rendezvous Bay is either accessible on foot with a 40 minute hike or by boat.

 Many visit Antigua for more structured fun.
 Resorts like Carlisle Bay and Nonsuch Bay are up there among the best in the world.
 Both are split into separate couples-only and family resorts where privacy is assured for those who seek it.

-For those into snorkelling or scuba diving, Antigua has some of the best available in the Caribbean.
+For those into snorkeling or scuba diving, Antigua has some of the best available in the Caribbean.
 Cades Reef is a place of wonder for seasoned divers and newbies alike, though there are reefs along much of the south of the island too.

-For those on a longer yacht charter, you can hop over to neighbouring island Barbuda or take a longer sail down to Guadeloupe in the Windward Islands or north to the nearby Leeward Island of St Maarten for some serious partying!
+For those on a longer yacht charter, you can hop over to neighboring island Barbuda or take a longer sail down to Guadeloupe in the Windward Islands or north to the nearby Leeward Island of St Maarten for some serious partying!

 How To Get To Nelson's Dockyard